1. Home

 People use VPNs for all kinds of reasons.
 Some want to protect their privacy or stay safe while using public Wi-Fi.
 Others want to access TV shows or services that are only available in certain countries.
 And some people use VPNs just for peace of mind; knowing their data isn’t floating around unprotected feels safer.

-VPN software running on a laptop resting on a desk
+How to use a VPN on a laptop resting on a desk

 Dan Nelson / Pixabay